olegkrivtsov/using-zend-framework-3-book/README.md

 For modifying the Markdown sources of the book, please first make a [fork](https://help.github.com/articles/fork-a-repo/) of this repository.

 For editing the `.md` files inside the *manuscript* directory, I would strongly recommend that you use the [Notepad++](https://notepad-plus-plus.org/) text editor.
-Notepad++ is very user-friendly and allows to avoid unnecessary problems with the character encoding (the UTF-8 encoding without BOM is used).
+Notepad++ is very user-friendly and allows avoiding unnecessary problems with the character encoding (the UTF-8 encoding without BOM is used).
 Please ensure that you use 4 spaces instead of tabs (go to the menu *Preferences -> Language* and ensure you have *Tab size: 4*, and *Replace by spaces* ticked).

 If you would like to help translating this book to your home language, please note that this can take about 1 month of full-time work (as the previous experience shows).
 But if you translate even one chapter that you like the most, I would appreciate.